 Disease Prevention through Immunization Program Strengthening:

-- In Kenya, I-TECH collaborates with the Ministry of Health (MOH), CDC Global Health Protection Division, and the CDC Global Immunization Division, to build and roll out an online mobile platform for capturing immunization data at the point of care.
+- In Kenya, I-TECH collaborates with the MOH, CDC Global Health Protection Division, and the CDC Global Immunization Division, to build and roll out an online mobile platform for capturing immunization data at the point of care.

 Laboratory Information Systems Strengthening:

 - In Kenya, I-TECH collaborates with the MOH and National Public Health Laboratory Services to enhance and strengthen laboratory information systems at the facility and national levels to improve timeliness and efficiency of testing and reporting results, specifically for antimicrobial resistance testing.

 Disease Surveillance and Response:

 - I-TECH supports the MOH Surveillance Unit in the rollout of trainings for health care workers to routinely and consistently use the real-time surveillance reporting system in Kenya.